ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.knx/README.md

 ## License requirements
 To use this adapter in ioBroker you need to accept the source code license of the adapter.
 The source code of this adapter is available under the CC-NC-BY license.

 Additionally you need a license to use the adapter.
-The license editions are available on https://iobroker.net/www/pricing
+The license editions are available on [https://iobroker.net/www/pricing](https://iobroker.net/www/pricing)

-## Features:
+## Features

 * importing `knxproj` file
 * generating ETS-like object structure